 Copper Toxicity is related to estrogen dominance by the fact that excess copper causes estrogen retention in the body.
 Many of the symptoms of copper toxicity and estrogen dominance overlap.

-In our body, the minerals Sodium and Magnesium control our adrenal glands.
+In our body, the minerals Sodium and Magnesium regulate our adrenal glands.
 Our adrenal glands are responsible for the release of our sex hormones.
 The minerals Zinc and Copper correspond to progesterone and estrogen, respectively.
 When our minerals are balanced, and Zinc and Copper are in the correct ratio, our body will maintain the proper amount of estrogen relative to progesterone.

 PCOS is an endocrine disorder effecting women of reproductive age.
 Symptoms of PCOS include estrogen dominance, irregular periods, pelvic pain, excess androgen (testosterone) levels, acne, fatigue, depression, anxiety, excessive facial and/or body hair, high cholesterol, dark patches of skin, decreased libido, weight management difficulty, insulin resistance, and type 2 diabetes.

 There is no allopathic cure for PCOS, and treatment aims to alleviate the symptoms.
-Doctors tends to prescribe hormonal birth control and insulin, and recommend surgical options, which include drilling holes in the ovaries to decrease androgen output.
+Doctors tend to prescribe hormonal birth control and insulin, and recommend surgical options, which include drilling holes in the ovaries to decrease androgen output.
 Unfortunately, these treatments are only a Band-Aid and tend to make things worse over time.
 If you have been diagnosed with, or are experiencing symptoms of PCOS, it is important to understand your mineral levels in order to correct the problem.
 HTMA will provide you with a road map, based on your very own biochemistry, to properly balance your nutrient minerals without any negative side effects!

 Digestion and Estrogen